opennetadmin/ona-core/docs/api.md

 Authentication
 ==============

-* first off.. use https.. it will not be secure without it.
+* First off.. use https..
+Your connections will not be secure without it.
 * All transactions must be authenticated with a JWT API Token.
+* Tokens are signed by and for the server that hands them out.
+This key is a random string generated during install and stored in the `sys_config` table under `token_signing_key`.
+You can change this key but it will invalidate all existing tokens.
 * To get a token pass a username and password to the login endpoint
   * `POST https://onaserver/rest.php/v1/login?user=username&pass=password`
 * There are two two types of user accounts